Skip To Content

 Re-wiggling our way to a wetter, wilder Bowber Head

-We have just completed a major river restoration and natural flood management (NFM) partnership project at Cumbria Wildlife Trust’s Bowber Head Farm Nature Reserve near Ravenstonedale.
+In 2024, we completed a major river restoration and natural flood management (NFM) partnership project at Cumbria Wildlife Trust’s Bowber Head Farm Nature Reserve near Ravenstonedale.

-We’ve been working in partnership with the Environment Agency, Cumbria Wildlife Trust, Natural England and the Westmorland Dales Landscape Partnership Scheme to put the wiggles back into a historically straightened drain and reconnect it with 3Ha of floodplain.
+We worked in partnership with the Environment Agency, Cumbria Wildlife Trust, Natural England and the Westmorland Dales Landscape Partnership Scheme to put the wiggles back into a historically straightened drain and reconnect it with 3Ha of floodplain.

 These features have created valuable habitat in the river and the meadow that will boost wildlife numbers and species and reduce potential flood risk to communities downstream.

-Before work began, showing the straightened drain and Scandal Beck. ©ERT
+Before work began, showing the straightened drain and Scandal Beck.

-Scandal Beck (left), new river channel (right) © Eden Rivers Trust
+Scandal Beck (left), new river channel (right)

 Andrew Walter, Reserves Officer at Cumbria Wildlife Trust explains why the river needed to be re-wiggled:

 Straight rivers are shorter than naturally bending or meandering rivers and the water moves through them more quickly.
-Habitat quality is reduced, and in some cases, they increase the flood risk downstream.
+Habitat quality is reduced, and in some cases, increases the flood risk downstream.
 By putting the ‘wiggles’ back in, we’ll restore this river to a more natural river habitat, with the bends acting like brakes to reduce the flood risk.
 They also will allow more space and time for the water to move.

 A natural river like this is better for the fish, native crayfish and other species that live in and depend on it, and the rejuvenated riverbanks will provide a sanctuary for wildlife … and people.